 There was no response, just sobbing from Millie.
 Dr. Rundle placed a credit card-sized ECG monitor on Millie’s chest.

 “Mac, her heart rate, and respiration are elevated.
-I think we’ve got a beat-down followed by a panic attack here.
+I think we’ve got a beatdown followed by a panic attack here.
 I’ve got an ER room waiting for us.”

 After weaving through the maze of hospital hallways, Dr. Rundle steered Millie’s gurney to an empty ER room.
 Mac stayed in the corner of the room, observing his neighbor’s work.
-The ER doctor and nurses quickly took Millie’s vitals, showing indications of an ongoing panic attack.
+The ER doctor and nurses quickly took Millie’s vitals, indicating an ongoing panic attack.

-“we’reI’m giving Millie a shot of Klonopin, an anti-anxiety drug.
+“Mac, we’re giving Millie a shot of Klonopin, an anti-anxiety drug.
 It should take 30 to 45 minutes to ease her condition,” Robyn said.

-Two nurses worked to remove Millie’s wig and bandage dress, which had a side zipper.
+Two nurses removed Millie’s wig and bandage dress, which had a side zipper.
 Millie was sobbing, trembling, her mind somewhere else.

-“Mac, you’d better take a look at this,” Dr. Rundle said.
-It looks like the assailant either hit her face on the floor or up against a wall.
-She took the full force of the blow.
-A concussion is a real possibility.
+“Mac, you’d better look at this,” Dr. Rundle said.
+The assailant hit her face on the floor or up against a wall.
+She took the full force of the blow, so a concussion is a real possibility.

-Look at this large bruise on her left breast; you have to squeeze flesh really hard to do that.
+Look at this large contusion on her left breast; you must squeeze flesh hard to do that.
 Hate crime is the first thing that comes to my mind.”

 “Hate crime, Robyn?”